porn-records/Porn-Records/.gitlab/issue_templates/Strict_Adult_contents.md

 <!-- Find tips in the bottom -->

-I believe this domain is an Adult(-related) domain --> that have to be blocked as..
+I believe this domain is a Strict Adult(-related) domain --> that have to be blocked as..

 - [X] Wildcarded
 - [ ] Single domain blocking